ruby-rdf/rdf-n3/README.md

     h = RDF::Query::Variable.new(<#h>)
     g = RDF::Node.new()
     RDF::Statement(f, <#loves>, h)

+Note that the behavior of both existential and universal variables is not entirely in keeping with the [Team Submission][], and neither work quite like SPARQL variables.
+When used in the antecedent part of an implication, universal variables should behave much like SPARQL variables.
+This area is subject to a fair amount of change.

 ## Implementation Notes
 The parser is driven through a rules table contained in lib/rdf/n3/reader/meta.rb.
 This includes